Creating a group of your own is an inexpensive and effective way to reach your target market.

 You need to work hard to market it in the beginning to get it going.

-Once you can be easily found in Facebook’s search and become known for providing exclusive content, your group will start to grow organically without a lot of effort.
+Once you can be found in Facebook’s search and become known for exclusive content, your group will start to grow organically without a lot of effort.

 Maintaining a group can take just as much time as marketing it in the beginning.
 You’ll have to deal with approving members, monitoring and deleting spam, and enforcing group rules.

 Eventually, you will be able to hire someone who can take care of all of these duties for you.
-This will free up your time to create awesome exclusive content for your group members, ensuring they remain loyal fans.
+This will free up your time to create awesome content for your fans to ensure they remain loyal fans.

 Do you already have a Facebook group?
 What have you found to be the best strategies to grow your members and engagement?